Guardians place Lane Thomas on 10-day injured list with bruised right wrist

 • Total: 7.0 runs

-Expert picks & predictions for tonight’s game between the Athletics and the Mariners
+Expert picks & predictions for tonight’s game between the Brewers and the Giants

 Please bet responsibly.
 If you or someone you know has a gambling problem, call the National Gambling Helpline at 1-800-522-4700.